 It's conspicuous to me that we have always secured our serious real world assets with proper keys.
 Our cars, houses, offices and sheds all have keys.
 Many of us would have been issued with special high security keys in the workplace.
 Cars these days have very serious keys indeed, with mechanical and electronic anti-copying design features.
 It's all bog standard.

 There's something weird about the computing UX that has long created different standards for looking at the cyber world and the real world.
 A personal story illustrates the point.
 About nine years ago, I met with a big e-commerce platform provider that was experiencing a boom in fraud against the online merchants it was hosting.
 They wanted to offer their merchant tenants better security against hijackers.
 I suggested including a USB key for mutual authentication and strong digital signatures, but the notion of any physical token was rejected out of hand.
 They could not stomach the idea that the merchant might be inconvenienced in the event they misplaced their key.
 What an astonishing double standard!
 I asked them to imagine being a small business owner, who one day drives to the office to find they've left door key behind.
 What do you want to do?
 Have some magic protocol that opens the door for you, or do you put up with the reality of having to turn around and get your keys?
+Could they not see that softening the pain of losing one's keys by creating magic remedies was going to compromise security?

 We are universally habituated to physical keys and key rings.
 They offer a brilliant combination of usability and security.
-If we had comparably easy to use physical keys for accessing virtual assets, we could easily manage a suite of 10 or 15 or more distinct digital identities, just as we manage that many real world keys.
+If we had comparably easy-to-use physical keys for accessing virtual assets, we could easily manage a suite of 10 or 15 or more distinct digital identities, just as we manage that many real world keys.
 Serious access security for our computers would be simple, if we just had the will to engineer our hardware properly.

 I was recently editing my long "ecological identity" paper from last year and I was reminded how we tend to complicate identity when we speak about it.
 Here's a passage from that paper, which argues that the language we use is important.
 I contend we don't need to introduce new technical definitions around identity.
 Furthermore, I think if we returned to plain language, we might actually see federated identity differently.